oroinc/documentation/backend/entities/customize-datagrids/backend/parameter-binding.rst

 =================

 Parameter binding is used to fill datasource with parameters from datagrid.
-For example, :ref:`ORM datasource <customize--datagrids-datasource-orm>` is working on top of Doctrine ORM and using QueryBuilder to build query to database.
-Using parameter binding option in orm datasource you can configure mapping between parameters of datagrid and parameters of query.
+For example, ref:`ORM datasource <customize--datagrids-datasource-orm>` works on top of Doctrine ORM and uses QueryBuilder to build a query to the database.
+Using the parameter binding option in the ORM datasource you can configure the mapping between the parameters of the datagrid and the query.

 Configuration Syntax
 --------------------

 .. code-block:: yaml

     datagrids:
         acme-demo-datagrid: